QwenLM/Qwen2.5/docs/source/framework/Langchain.rst

-Using Langchain to Retrieval
+Langchain
 ==========================

-This guide helps you to build a question-answering application based on a local knowledge base using ``Qwen1.5-7B-Chat`` with ``langchain``.
+This guide helps you build a question-answering application based on a local knowledge base using ``Qwen1.5-7B-Chat`` with ``langchain``.
-The goal is to establish a knowledge base Q&A solution that is friendly to many scenarios and open-source models, and that can run offline.
+The goal is to establish a knowledge base Q&A solution.

 Basic Usage
 -----------

-You can just use your document with ``langchain`` to build a question-answering application.
 The implementation process of this project includes loading files -> reading text -> segmenting text -> vectorizing text -> vectorizing questions -> matching the top k most similar text vectors with the question vectors ->